RV Dash AC Blower Motor Not Working? Check These Hidden Fuses First

 TL;DR

-If your RV dash A/C blower motor suddenly stops working, the problem is likely a blown inline fuse installed by the RV manufacturer (like Fleetwood) that's hidden under the dash.
+Don't panic — that dead RV dash A/C blower motor is usually just a blown hidden fuse that takes five minutes to find and replace.
 These aftermarket fuses aren't shown in Ford F53 chassis diagrams and are often bundled with other unmarked fuses in hard-to-reach locations.

 Before You Start